Big Brother (Israeli TV series): History

+On 10 August 2025, members of Standing Together disrupted the live filming of an episode of Big Brother to demand an end to the ongoing war on Gaza.

 Format

 Big Brother is a reality game show and is based on the international Big Brother series produced by Endemol in the Netherlands which began in 1999.
-The show's name comes from George Orwell's novel Nineteen Eighty-Four (1949), which revolves around a dystopia in which dictator Big Brother is the all-seeing leader.
+The show's name comes from George Orwell's novel Nineteen Eighty-Four (1984), which revolves around a dystopia in which dictator Big Brother is the all-seeing leader.
 A group of people (called the Housemates) live together in a house, where 24 hours a day their every word and every action is recorded by cameras and microphones in all the rooms in the house.
 Access to television, the Internet, print media, and time is prohibited.
 In addition, the housemates live in complete confinement; they have no access to the outside world.
 At least once a week, the housemates nominate two housemates they wish to face a public vote to evict.
 The two or more housemates with the most votes face the public vote.
 The viewing public decides which of them gets evicted through text message votes or phone calls.

-Should their stay inside the house become difficult for them to bear, a housemate is allowed to voluntary leave at any time during the game.
+Should their stay inside the house become difficult for them to bear, a housemate is allowed to voluntarily leave at any time during the game.
 In the event of a withdrawal from the house, a replacement housemate usually enters in their place.

 In the final week of each season, the viewers vote for which of the remaining people in the house should win the prize money and be crowned the winner of Big Brother.